outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - identifying & generating combination structures of useful structures like 'maximally different values around bases'
     - identifying gaps in known useful structures explaining data points (where data points arent explained by those known structures) & generating inputs in those gaps other than those data points

+  - move examples from faq/drinkme/readme to docs if not included
-  - check other examples of high-value use cases (other than identifying important concepts):
+    - check other examples of high-value use cases (other than identifying important concepts) from faq:
       - identifying the important base to frame changes on (identifying new interfaces)
       - identifying the right interaction level to focus on (identifying the change-maximizing layer of a system to examine a particular relationship)
       - identifying the right perspective to filter with (like 'identifying whether the legal/scientific/progressive perspective is most useful for an intent')
       - identifying the right context/position for an object (derive context when it's missing or fit an object to a system)
       - identifying the most causative function set (like identifying core functions, or the most misused functionss, or the most change-causing functions)
       - identifying important differentiating types (like function types indexed by intent & structure types, like boundary/change functions)

   - organize examples of logic for functions (interface query design logic)
     - document default static config objects that are inputs to core objects (like functions & concepts)
       - core functions like 'change', with locked objects which should be generated as inputs to other functions and should not be removed bc they enable other rules & core objects